mkner/longitudinal-vehicle-dynamics/README.md

 defined.
 Euler time-step integration yields acceleration, velocity and longitudinal position over time.
 Graphics show different aspects of the motion plan when run is completed.

-The parameters, 2D terrain geometry can be changed and experimented with to learn about the dynamic behavior of the model.
+The parameters, 2D terrain geometry can be changed to experiment and learn about the dynamic behavior of the model.